Davis' 10th-inning slam leads Orioles past A's

-(The Sports Xchange) - After Chris Davis was called out on strikes on a full-count earlier in the game, the last thing the Baltimore Orioles first baseman was going to do on a 3-2 pitch with the bases loaded in the 10th inning on Wednesday was go down looking.
+OAKLAND, Calif. -- After Chris Davis was called out on strikes in a full-count situation earlier in the game, the last thing the Baltimore Orioles first baseman was going to do on a 3-2 pitch with the bases loaded in the 10th inning Wednesday afternoon was go down looking.

 So he swung, and then he watched.